WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Health Services

 Health services are available to help students maintain optimal health status and achievement throughout their formal education.
-The school nurse supports this achievement by providing health care through assessment, intervention, and follow-up for all students within the school setting.
+The school nurse supports this achievement by providing health care through assessment, intervention, and follow-up for all students within the

+school setting.
 The school nurse addresses the physical, mental, emotional, and social health needs of the students.
 The Pennsylvania school health program mandates that school children be examined by a physician upon entry to school and again in grades 6 and 11.
 Dental examinations are required upon school entrance and in grades 3 and 7.
 These examinations may be done by a private or school physician or dentist, whichever parents prefer.
 At the JSHS, growth screening and visual acuity is tested in grades 7, 9, and 11.
 Scoliosis screening is conducted in grade 7.
-Hearing acuity is tested in grades 7, 11, and upon referral by teachers, parents, and physicians.
+Hearing acuity is tested in grades 7, 11 and upon referral by teachers, parents, and physicians.
 Parents will be notified of any results requiring referrals.
+School physician approved over the counter medications can only be given to students with parental consent given through the PowerSchool Parent Portal.
+If a student requires a medication to be given during the school day, parents must follow the guidelines on the District Medication Policy and complete the form, which is found on the district’s website.
+Students may only carry asthma inhalers and EpiPens if the proper guidelines are followed according to the school’s policy and the accompanying paperwork is on file in the nurse’s office.
+No other medications are permitted to be carried by students.

 ID Cards

+Students may be asked to show identification to board buses, access the library, utilize their cafeteria debit accounts, and for attendance purposes.
 In the event of damage to or loss of the ID card, a replacement will be provided at the expense of the student.
 The cost to replace an ID card is $5.
 Students who deface, damage, destroy, or commit ID fraud of any kind may be charged for a new ID.

 Library Information

-The library is open throughout the school day for students to borrow books and use the space.
-Students are expected to behave in a quiet and courteous manner at all times.
+The library is open throughout the school day for student use.
+Students are expected to behave in a considerate and respectful manner at all times.
 Students must exit and enter the library through the main doors.
 No other entry may be used.
+Students may sign out library books using their student ID number/card.
+Books are circulated for three weeks and may be renewed.
+The borrower must pay for lost or damaged books.
+Additionally, student printers are

 Locks & Lockers